 While I no longer was distraught over the pregnancy, I still hadn’t found a way to be happy about it.
 I spent a couple months in denial.
 It was easier to not think about the baby at all.
 The fact that my pregnancy was virtually symptomless in the beginning (as opposed to my losing 15 pounds from morning sickness with my daughter) made it that much easier to forget.

-But eventually my growing abdomen became difficult to ignore and the little one inside began to demand my attention.
+But eventually, my growing abdomen became difficult to ignore and the little one inside began to demand my attention.
 (He’s going to be a mover just like his daddy.
 He’s moving now even as I write this.)
-Every kick, poke and wiggle was as if he was saying “I’m here!”
-Slowly I began to not only accept the new addition to my life, but to appreciate, love and anticipate his arrival.
+Every kick, poke, and wiggle was as if he was saying “I’m here!”
+Slowly I began to not only accept the new addition to my life but also appreciate, love, and anticipate his arrival.

 That is why I decided to take maternity pictures in this dress.
 Because life is beautiful, even in pain.
-In the darkest of nights the stars shine out the brightest.
+In the darkest of nights, the stars shine out the brightest.
 The dress that I wore when I thought my life had been destroyed has been redeemed.
-For though I did not know it at the time, I was carrying life within me, even while surrounded by death.
+Though I did not know it at the time, I was carrying life within me, even while surrounded by death.
 I could choose to remain in despair, but I have decided to choose hope.
 I choose life.
 I have embraced the pain and let it go.
 My son will be born in a couple weeks.
-It’s up to me to introduce him to the the world and the world I will show him is full of light, life and happiness.
+It’s up to me to introduce him to the world and the world I will show him is full of light, life, and happiness.

 If you’ve been touched by my writing or would simply like to support me in this journey you can do so by clicking here.